AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 1. When complete, click **[!UICONTROL Save Config]**.

-1. Test your [!DNL Google Tag Manager] settings to verify that everything works correctly.
+1. Test your [!DNL Google Tag Manager] settings and verify that everything works correctly.

 >[!NOTE]
 >